Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 ## Future Plans

-- In the short term we'd like to have the grant so development goes faster.
+- In the short term, we'd like to have the grant, so development goes faster.
 QRUCIAL as a company will keep funding the project until it becomes self-sustaining (meaning, the governance system keeps the DAO running on its own).
 - CCTF (cryptoctf.org) is already a partner, helping to bring the best web3 hackers to the system.
-- Elfz and Trollz is a marketing partner so we don't just develop a DAO, but also make it usable and visually acceptable to all audiences.
+- Elfz'n'Trollz is a marketing partner, so we don't just develop a DAO, but also make it usable and visually acceptable to all audiences.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Personal recommendation from Achim Schneider and Jonan.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:
+Here, you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - We already have the litepaper: [https://github.com/Qrucial/QRUCIAL-DAO/blob/main/docs/QRUCIAL%20DAO%20Litepaper%202022.pdf](https://github.com/Qrucial/QRUCIAL-DAO/blob/main/docs/QRUCIAL%20DAO%20Litepaper%202022.pdf)
 - QRUCIAL OÜ started to pay development fees already, but we need the grant to keep it up.